The pink edged Echeveria prolifica [ech-eh-VER-ee-a pro-LIF-ih-kuh] is a fast-growing, quickly reproducing perennial succulent Echeveria plant.

 The plants reproduce with abandon and spread thickly and easily over large areas of ground.

 Foliage is a dusty, grayish silvery-green in color.

-The thick succulent leaves grow in the rosette formation typical of Echeveria.
+The thick succulent green leaves grow in the rosette form typical of Echeveria.

 Ample exposure to sunlight causes the leaves to blush with a pinkish tinge around the edges.